solliancenet/microsoft-postgres-docs-project/appendix/00_Setup.md

 - Open a browser window, browse to https://www.google.com/chrome
 - Click **Download Chrome**
 - Follow all the prompts

-## Install ActivePerl 5.26 (PostgreSQL 10.16)

-Perform the following on the **PREFIX-vm-pgdb01** virtual machine resource.

-- Open a browser window, browse to https://www.activestate.com/products/perl/downloads/
-- Download the ActivePerl 5.26 installer
-- Start the installer and click through the installer dialogs

-## Install Python 3.7.4 (PostgreSQL 10.16)

-The version of PostgreSQL (in this case 10.16) you install will target different python versions.
-If you do not download the correctly linked Python version, you will not be able to enable the Python language later.

-Perform the following on the **PREFIX-vm-pgdb01** virtual machine resource.

-- Browse [here](https://www.python.org/downloads/release/python-374/) to locate the installer.
-- Scroll to the bottom of the page, select the **Windows x86-64 executable installer**

-> Note that you will need to install Python for all users.
-This will require you to create a customized installation.
-We recommend installing Python to a directory like `C:\Python37`.

-- Check the **Add Python 3.7 to PATH** checkbox
-- Select **Customize Installation**
-- Select **Next**
-- Select **Install for all users**
-- Select **Install**
-- Select **Close**

 ## Setup Java and Maven